HubSpot pricing explained: Is it the right choice for you in 2026?

 Platforms like eesel AI are built to integrate seamlessly with your current helpdesk, including HubSpot Starter, Zendesk, or Freshdesk.
 This provides powerful AI automation as a flexible add-on.
 This approach offers several benefits:

-Transparent and flexible pricing: To complement HubSpot's variable credit system, eesel AI offers simple, transparent plans with no hidden fees, helping you keep your budget predictable.
+• Transparent and flexible pricing: To complement HubSpot's variable credit system, eesel AI charges $0.40 per helpdesk task with no monthly minimum or complex add-on fees, helping you keep your budget predictable.

 HubSpot pricing: A smart path to scale your support